software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 5
 >
-> Implement the tasks of the first user story, "As an user I want to know the date when a reading recommendation was added so that I know how old it is".
+> Implement the tasks of the first user story, "As a user I want to know the date when a reading recommendation was added so that I know how old it is".
 >
 > The implementation should look roughly something like this:
 >